TopoPrune: Robust Data Pruning via Unified Latent Space Topology: Conceptual Framework Intuition

 The rank of this group, known as the $k$-th \textit{Betti number} ($\beta_k = \text{rank}(H_k(K_r))$), provides a count of these features: $\beta_0$ counts connected components, $\beta_1$ counts loops or tunnels, $\beta_2$ counts voids, and so on.
 These values are central to understanding the distinction between an object's \textit{extrinsic} geometry and its \textit{intrinsic} topological properties.
 A classic example which illustrates this difference is that of a coffee mug and a torus (donut).
 These two objects are topologically equivalent because they share the same Betti numbers (see \cref{fig:persistant_homology_overview}b).
 Although their extrinsic geometries (including their shape, curvatures, and distances as embedded in 3D space are very different), their intrinsic topology is identical.
 This is because one can be continuously deformed into the other without tearing or gluing, preserving the single hole that defines them both.

 Persistent homology is not wedded to any form of metric construction, and in fact you can do persistence on purely abstract simplicial complexes and any filtration on it.
-However, for the purposes of our application, we apply this to a point cloud $P = \{\mathbf{x}_i\}$ using the common method of building a filtration with the \textit{Vietoris-Rips (VR) complex} (see \cref{fig:persistant_homology_overview}c).
+For conceptual clarity and alignment with foundational stability proofs, we illustrate this process on a point cloud $P = \{\mathbf{x}_i\}$ using the common \textit{Vietoris-Rips (VR) complex} (see \cref{fig:persistant_homology_overview}c).
+Note that while the VR complex serves as our pedagogical example in this section, the actual implementation of \sys employs a Delaunay filtration to maximize computational scalability \citep{ph7}.
 For a given scale $r \ge 0$, the complex $VR(P, r)$ contains all simplices $\sigma \subseteq P$ such that the Euclidean distance between any two points in $\sigma$ is at most $2r$.
 As $r$ increases, simplices are added to the complex, causing new components to merge with older components. \textit{Persistent homology tracks the birth and death of these topological features throughout the filtration.} The inclusion map $K_{r_i} \hookrightarrow K_{r_j}$ for $r_i \le r_j$ induces a homomorphism between the homology groups, $H_k(K_{r_i}) \to H_k(K_{r_j})$.
 A feature is said to be "born" at a scale $r_{\text{birth}}$ when it first appears and "dies" at a scale $r_{\text{death}}$ when it merges with an older feature visualized by the persistence barcode (\cref{fig:persistant_homology_overview}d).

 \begin{definition}[Vietoris-Rips Filtration] For a point cloud $P \subset \mathbb{R}^n$ and a scale parameter $r \ge 0$, the Vietoris-Rips complex $VR(P, r)$ is the simplicial complex whose vertices are the points in $P$ and whose simplices are all finite subsets of $P$ with a diameter of at most $2r$.
 A filtration is the nested sequence of complexes $\{VR(P, r)\}_{r \ge 0}$. \end{definition}